chris-kelly/r-stuff/TwitterApi/README.md

 ## Installation

-To install, use the `remotes` package:
+To install from github, use the `remotes` package:

 ```
 remotes::install_github('chris-kelly/r-stuff/TwitterApi')